Leo Guntara

-Leo Guntara (born 17 August 1994) is an Indonesian professional footballer who plays for Borneo Samarinda mainly as a left back but also as a left midfielder.
+Leo Guntara (born 17 August 1994) is an Indonesian professional footballer who plays for Semen Padang, on loan from Borneo Samarinda. mainly as a left back but also as a left midfielder.

 Club career

 Leo is a Semen Padang F.C. player which has twice felt the Indonesia Super League U-21 title, when he joined Sriwijaya U-21 in 2013 and Semen Padang U-21 2014.

 He managed to bring Semen Padang U-21 won in the Indonesia Super League U-21 for the first time in this year after defeating Sriwijaya FC U-21.